srinathln7/zkp-authentication/README.md

 ### Command Line Interface (CLI) Application:
    - A command-line interface (CLI) application is developed to provide a user-friendly interface for the ZKP authentication protocol.
 For more details about the CLI, check [here](link_to_documentation).

 ### Main Package Entry Point:
    - The `main` package serves as the entry point for the entire program, orchestrating the ZKP authentication protocol's execution.
+Refer [here](link_to_doc) for more details on the same.

 For a more in-depth understanding of each step, please refer to the relevant documentation provided in the links.

 ## Usage